 It’s not just my favorite piece in Artspace 111’s fifth annual regional juried show.
 It’s probably one of my all-time faves.
 Basically, Ruth Keitz’s “Door with No View (Repetition #2)” is a business envelope sticking to a flat panel, boxed in by some dark, angular painted lines on a really wishy-washy-colored background.
 That’s it.
 I also love ’80s hair-metal and think coconut cream pie is gross, so there’s that.

 I’ll skip the cliche that group shows are typically hit-and-miss affairs.
 I guess I just skipped it the way the Cheeto in Chief says he’s not going to insult someone on Twitter before insulting him.
-What don’t you know about this exhibit?
-Our region – at least according to juror Christina Rees, editor of the Texas art blog Glasstire – digs funky materials.
-“Vector Artwork RGB,” “reverse Plexiglass,” “laser etched color thermal paper,” muslin, “wood enamel paint” (not “enamel wood paint”?), scratchboard, thread, “leather work gloves on panel,” neon (there are two bright and shiny examples in the show), “Dad’s hats and embroidery floss” (???), and welded bottle tops are just some of the exotic materials evidently doing the North Texas studio circuit.
+What you might not know about this exhibit is that our region – at least according to juror Christina Rees, editor of the Texas art blog Glasstire – digs funky materials.
+“Vector Artwork RGB,” “reverse Plexiglass,” “laser etched color thermal paper,” muslin, “wood enamel paint” (not “enamel wood paint”?), scratchboard, thread, “leather work gloves on panel,” neon (there are two bright and shiny examples in the show), “Dad’s hats and embroidery floss” (???), and welded bottle tops are just some of the exotic ephemera evidently doing the North Texas studio circuit.
 Sometimes the materials aren’t interesting enough on their own to save their pieces.
 Other times, they liven up otherwise ordinary subjects.
 Cindee Klement’s two portraits of dogs shaking themselves off, done in “walnut oil and soap bubbles,” work as both etudes and divertissements.
 I guess uppity paint and clay now have some competition.

 The personal may be political, and while I’m sure I can insert my pipe into my mouth and begin to read lots of us/them jabberwocky into a couple of the pieces, I can’t point it out specifically in the content.
 Or the form.
 Except for “Black Twitter.”
 It’s an oil painting of somebody’s timeline in which a post about the murder of Trayvon Martin floats right above one about Emmett Till.
 It’s not a good painting, but it is interesting.